Vašemu vyhledávání neodpovídají žádné výsledky.

 This applies to both bare metal and VM instances.

 Note: A new instance will have different IP address and network configuration than your original instance.
 You need to adjust for these differences for a seamless experience for your workloads that use these instances.

 Boot volumes offer faster compute instance launch times compared to local boot disks: Linux instances launch within a minute, and Windows instances launch within five minutes.

 Boot volumes are standard Oracle OS image size by default, and offer 3,000 IOPS and 24 MB/s throughput with submillisecond latency for 50 GB boot volumes.
 Larger boot volumes have predictable performance that scales linearly with size, just like block volumes.
 This performance is independent of workload type (for all read/write distributions).
 For details, refer to Oracle Cloud Infrastructure Block Volumes performance documentation.

 If you have an existing custom image already in use on the Oracle Cloud Infrastructure platform, you can select to use it to launch your instances.
 The boot volumes created during instance launch using a custom image will have the same size as your custom image.

 Yes.
 You can specify any size starting from the default size of the selected OS image up to 32 TB, in 1 GB increments when launching a compute instance.
 The minimum boot volume size is constrained by the size of the OS image you select.
 You cannot specify less than 50GB, or less than the size of your selected OS image.
 For example, if you select an OS image that is 256 GB in size, the minimum boot volume you can specify to use is 256 GB.

-Yes, you can increase the size of your boot volume using 3 options:
+Yes, you can increase the size of a boot volume while it is online without any downtime.
+For details, check technical documentation page.

 Use the Launch instance API and specify a larger boot volume size by using bootVolumeSizeInGBs parameter.
 Note: If the size specified is smaller than the image size, the API call will fail.